106 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of leg heat therapy for peripheral arterial disease?
+What prior data suggests that leg heat therapy is safe for patients with peripheral arterial disease?

 This trial is for men and women over 60 with lower-extremity peripheral artery disease (PAD), evidenced by a low ankle-brachial index.
 It's not for those with critical limb ischemia, other conditions limiting exercise tolerance, recent leg surgeries, use of walking aids besides a cane, severe kidney disease or obesity, inability to wear water-circulating trousers, certain mental impairments or thermal sensation issues in the legs.